-The Company presently does not own any operated properties having disposed of its last operated well during the last 6 months.
+The Company presently does not own any operated properties having disposed of its last operated wells.
 The Company's production income in oil and gas is derived from properties in which it owns a non-operated working interest, or an overriding royalty interest.